-20 PENSION SCHEMES
+18 PENSION SCHEMES

 The College participates in the Universities Superannuation Scheme ("the USS") and the University of Oxford Staff Pension Scheme ("the OSPS") on behalf its fellows and staff.
-Both schemes are contributory multi-employer defined benefit schemes with the assets being held in separate trustee-administered funds.
+Both schemes include contributory multi-employer defined benefit arrangements with assets being held in separate trustee-administered funds.